NVIDIA/spark-rapids/docs/configs.md

 Name | Description | Default Value
 -----|-------------|--------------
 <a name="cloudSchemes"></a>spark.rapids.cloudSchemes|Comma separated list of additional URI schemes that are to be considered cloud based filesystems.
-Already included schemes: dbfs, s3, s3a, s3n, wasbs, gs.
+Schemes already included: dbfs, s3, s3a, s3n, wasbs, gs.
 This is used with spark.rapids.sql.format.parquet.smallFileReadOpt.enabled|None
 <a name="memory.gpu.allocFraction"></a>spark.rapids.memory.gpu.allocFraction|The fraction of total GPU memory that should be initially allocated for pooled memory.
 Extra memory will be allocated as needed, but it may result in more fragmentation.
 This must be less than or equal to the maximum limit configured via spark.rapids.memory.gpu.maxAllocFraction.|0.9
 <a name="memory.gpu.debug"></a>spark.rapids.memory.gpu.debug|Provides a log of GPU memory allocations and frees.
 If set to STDOUT or STDERR the logging will go there.
 Setting it to NONE disables logging.
 All other values are reserved for possible future expansion and in the mean time will disable logging.|NONE
 <a name="memory.gpu.maxAllocFraction"></a>spark.rapids.memory.gpu.maxAllocFraction|The fraction of total GPU memory that limits the maximum size of the RMM pool.
 The value must be greater than or equal to the setting for spark.rapids.memory.gpu.allocFraction.
 Note that this limit will be reduced by the reserve memory configured in spark.rapids.memory.gpu.reserve.|1.0